Ultimate San Francisco Bucket List: 125+ Things to Do in SF

 San Francisco Bucket List: Weekend Getaways

-If you’re able to extend your stay in the Bay Area, or Northern California, consider a weekend getaway.
+If you can extend your stay in the Bay Area or Northern California, consider a weekend getaway.

 1. Hike Half Dome, or not, but definitely spend a weekend in Yosemite